-The mission of the Annie Belle Weaver Special Collections is to acquire, preserve, provide access to, and promote the use of a wide range of primary resource materials in their original formats, including books, manuscripts, photographs, artifacts, and electronic recordings, to support and enhance the educational, research, and administrative activities of the University of West Georgia, its constituencies, and the University System of Georgia.
+The mission of Special Collections is to acquire, preserve, provide access to, and promote the use of a wide range of primary resource materials in their original formats, including books, manuscripts, photographs, artifacts, and electronic recordings, to support and enhance the educational, research, service mission, and administrative activities of the University of West Georgia, its constituencies, and the University System of Georgia.

 To help with this Mission, donations are key to the future of the Special Collections.
-To learn more about donating materials to the ABW Special Collections, please see our Charitable Gift Fund (Link to Support Special Collections Here).
+To learn more about donating materials to the ABW Special Collections, please see our Charitable Gift Fund.

 Special Collections serves as the repository for rare materials in the Irvine S. Ingram Library.
 Over the years Special Collections has built collections of manuscripts, books, films, photographs, sound recordings, and other formats in a number of specialized areas.
 These areas have been chosen with faculty and other specialists and in response to various opportunities to obtain primary research materials.